scalalandio/chimney/docs/docs/cookbook.md

 !!! example

     Assuming Scala 3 or `-Xsource:3` for fixed `private` constructors so that `Username.apply` and `.copy` would be private.
+(Newest versions of Scala 2.13 additionally require us to acknowledge this change in the behavior by manually suppressing an error/warning).

     ```scala
     //> using scala {{ scala.2_13 }}
-    //> using options -Xsource:3
+    //> using options -Xsource:3 -Wconf:cat=scala3-migration:s
     final case class Username private (value: String)
     object Username {
       def parse(value: String): Either[String, Username] =